vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/depots/Set-VCFDepotCredential.md

 ## Description

-Updates the configuration for the depot of the connected SDDC Manager.
+The `Set-VCFDepotCredential` cmdlets updates the configuration for the depot of the connected SDDC Manager.

 ## Examples